wikitongues/poly/README.md

 For an overview of planned features and future releases, refer to [ROADMAP.md](https://github.com/wikitongues/poly/blob/master/ROADMAP.md).

 # Security
 The app requires a number of secret keys to function correctly.
-Features that will not work:
+Features that will not work locally without keys:
 * Password reset
 * Video recording